ehsoc/rest/README.md

 - **REST API Specification generation (Open-API v2)**

 ## Base components:
-- API.
-Is the root of all resources.
-It contains the server information, and can generate the server handler, and the API specification.
+- **API**: It's the root that contains resources and server information.
+Also, it generates the server handler and the API specification.
-- Resource.
-Each resource is a node in a URL path, and contains the method and other resources.
+- **Resource**: Each resource is a node in a URL path, and contains methods and other resources.

 **Code example:**